cyb3rology/free_tools_collection/README.md

 <h1>Free OSINT tools collection</h1>

 Hello OSINT fans!
-While there are many startme and OSINT collection lists out there, this one's all about free OSINT tools.
+While there are many startme and OSINT collection lists out there, this one's all about free and available OSINT tools.
+I went through several other OSINT list to filter out paid tools and tools that are broken.

-Don’t forget to check out my Medium @cyb3rology for loads of cool cyber stuff, including OSINT.
+Enjoy and don’t forget to check out my Medium @cyb3rology for loads of cool cyber stuff, including OSINT.

 <h2>Social media</h2>